OzkanBirak/MiniProjectOOP/Second/ReadMe.md

 # Report on University Registration System Components

-  The university registration system comprises several key components encapsulated within separate header files and the main program file.
+<span> The university registration system comprises several key components encapsulated within separate header files and the main program file.
 Each component plays a crucial role in managing various aspects of student enrollment, course registration, and administrative functions.

 ### Waitlist.h: